 A Psychologist That Understands You.

 I was lucky enough to discover Serenity On South.
 Based in Como, they have a number of beautiful people that you will love.
-I have seen both Rachel Andrews and Juliette Lovell.
+I have seen both Rachel Andrews and Juliette Lovell, (both now practising independently).
 I could not imagine doing this without them.

 Phone: (08) 9474 4401, Address 155 South Terrace, Como 6152.